H1B can do stock trading in the US as well as open a business legally.

 You can join a multi-marketing business on an H1B visa.
 They usually issue a 1099 form for your income and you can show it legally as long as the business was conducted passively.

-Again, the onus of proving that you were not involved in it actively on daily basis will lie on you if USCIS questions your ‘intent’.
+Again, the onus of proving that you were not involved in it actively on a daily basis will lie on you if USCIS questions your ‘intent’.

 #8 Rental Property, AirBnB

-Nonimmigrants from south Asia are usually attracted to investing in rental properties.
+Nonimmigrants from South Asia are usually attracted to investing in rental properties.
 It is definitely a good business but an H1B or L1 visa holder should hire a property manager to take care of normal maintenance activities like normal repairs and collecting rent.

 The best way to stay clear of visa status trouble would be to create an LLC and make your H4 EAD spouse the primary member.